bgins/sparkline-svg/examples/cli/README.md

 wasm-tools component new ../../target/wasm32-unknown-unknown/debug/sparkline_svg.wasm -o ./sparkline_svg.wasm
 ```

 The first command builds a Wasm binary, and the second command componentizes it.
+Creating the component is optional as the Homestar runtime will create it on the fly.

-Start the Kubo daemon and add the Wasm component.
+Start the IPFS Kubo daemon, and add the Wasm component.

 ```sh
 ipfs dameon